 - Black Horse 425 Oldfield Lane North Greenford UB6 0AS ku.oc.srelluf@esrohkcalb(020) 8578 1384

 52 Boston Road

 moc.buporcimododeht@ycul(020) 8567 5959

 A classic micropub style shop conversion which landed in Hanwell on January 28th 2017.
 Up to 5 cask beers served on gravity dispense from a temperature controlled cellar room at the rear, along with cider and wine.
 Beers almost certainly include ones from local breweries.
 Small bar counter by the front door but table service is the order of the day here.
-Local CAMRA branch Pub of the Year 2018.
-Usually closes entirely for first two weeks in January with later opening at 3pm on Fridays and Saturdays for the rest of January.
+Local CAMRA branch Pub of the Year 2018 and 2020/1.
+Usually closes entirely for first two weeks in January.
+Card payments only.

 ku.oc.bupxofeht@ofni(020) 8567 4021